cisco/mindmeld/source/userguide/active_learning.rst

 Flags for application path and output folder are required and overwrite the default configuration settings for active learning.
 In addition to the aforementioned required flags, the following optional flags can be used - tuning_level, batch_size, n_epochs, train_seed_pct, and plot (default ``True``).
 These are described in detail in AL config section above.

 At the end of the tuning process, results are stored in the ``output_folder``.
-The ``accuracy.json`` file in the directory ``output_folder/results`` consist of strategy performance on the application's test/evaluation data for every iteration and epoch. ``selected_queries.json`` consists of the same information but instead of evaluation performance, this file records the queries selected at that iteration. the ``output_folder/plots`` directory consists of this quantitative information in a  visual format.
-The plots record performance of all chosen strategies across data iterations and gives a sense of which strategy is best suited for your application.
+The ``accuracy.json`` file in the directory ``output_folder/results`` consist of strategy performance on the application's test/evaluation data for every iteration and epoch. ``selected_queries.json`` consists of the same information but instead of evaluation performance, this file records the queries selected for that iteration.
+The ``output_folder/plots`` directory consists of the same quantitative information in a visual format.
+The plots record performance of all chosen strategies across iterations and give a sense of which strategy is best suited for your application.
 The same information can be gauged from these results and plots about the best ``tuning_level`` for your application.

 Now, let us take a look at the different tuning strategies and levels.
 These hyperparameters are studied at the strategy tuning level with the best ones chosen for query selection based on the quantitative results and plots.